 Abstract art is free from fixed meanings.
-Instead of creating a representation based on pre-given conceptions like in conceptual or figurative art, abstract art is open to fuse subject and object as one.
-So we understand that we can transcend the fixed meanings and be one with the world again.
+Instead of creating a representation based on pre-given conceptions like in conceptual or figurative art, abstract art is open to interpretation. each person gives their own meaning to what they see.
+Subject and object are fused as one.
+When we see that we understand that we can transcend the fixed meanings and be one with the world again.

-We should break down all we have been through so we can reach the understanding that we should go back to origin, where everything is integrated.
-It may seem paradoxical this breaking down of things in order to evolve, but actually this notion of going back and forth in time does not exist.
+We should break down all we have been through so we can reach the understanding that we should go back to the origin, where everything is integrated.
+It may seem paradoxical, this breaking down of things in order to evolve, but actually this notion of going back and forth in time does not exist.

 Man’s first sensation of time came from the earth’s movements of the night sky that were measured to order and understand the rhythm and dynamics of nature.
 The dualization of time (night/day) brought to the dualization of space (near/far).
 Space was then created by our notion of time.
 For example, the time it takes to go from one place to another.
 So in this way the progressive, spatial, notion of time came to be.

-With this understanding man grew apart from nature and began to abstract time.
+With this knowledge man grew apart from nature and began to abstract time.
 It was the first awakening into rationality, or to the mythical realm, which first separated man and nature and brought to the awakening of the soul.
 With this understanding of the dynamics of nature, man becomes aware of his individuality and subjectivity and the consciousness of soul is born.

 We have the need to concentrate our attention on a certain thought to make it real.
 If we concentrate our attention on a thought, like faith in religion, or a concept in art, we can channel our energy and it may bring to an awakening.
 Like in a Rothko piece, for example, the forms brings us in touch with our inner selves and this thought may bring us to an awakening.

 No awakening of consciousness can take place without projection.
-Our ego has the need of projecting thoughts to reach a new understanding.
+Our ego has the need of projecting thoughts to reach an understanding.
 But we will only fulfill the awakened state of the new and last consciousness evolution if we break free from our ego to reach the integral where there is no dualism, everything is one and whole.

 We are all instruments for creating reality.
 That is why we should do so.
-Time projected and seen as a chronological and spatial conception lead us to anxiety and the feeling that we will never reach what we are searching for.
+Time projected and seen as a chronological lead us to anxiety and the feeling that we will never reach what we are searching for.
 This notion of time is an obstacle to the perception of the timeless and aperspectival universe that is the integral.
 We should perceive time as a quality or intensity in order to reconnect with nature.

 Biology has also been influenced by this awakening of a new mentality.
 The idea of “The Web of Life” sees nature as an integrated system, interconnected.
 Psychology also began to be more explored after the break with religious ties.
 After the “Death of God” man began to explore inside of himself and discovered the unconscious.
 Time was the unknown and it had to be revealed by quantification, a result of man’s need to determine and “know” things.

 When we realized that time as we know it is an invention we began to see it as intensity.
 Jung acknowledged the existence of “parallel universes” in his theory of Archetypes, which underlie a synchronicity of time.
 Archetypes personify the instinctual characters of the primitive psyche, the invisible roots of consciousness.
 They are an eternal presence and it depends if consciousness sees it or not.
 They exist before time, so they are time-free.